casper-ecosystem/cep-85/client-js/TUTORIAL.md

 const events_mode = await cep85.getEventsMode();
 ```

-## Installing a CEP-85 Contract using the JavaScript Client
+## Installing CEP-85 using the JavaScript Client

-The `install` method crafts a [Deploy](https://docs.casperlabs.io/design/casper-design/#execution-semantics-deploys) using `InstallArgs`.
+The `install` method crafts a [Deploy](https://docs.casperlabs.io/design/casper-design/#execution-semantics-deploys) using the provided `InstallArgs`.
 As with every deploy created by the SDK, you can send it using the `.send(rpcUrl)` method providing the RPC URL that you want to use.
-It will return deployHash.
+It will return a `deployHash`.

 ```ts
 const cc = new CEP85Client(process.env.NODE_URL!, process.env.NETWORK_NAME!);